With-Jimin/activity-hub-database/README.md

 ## Project Overview

-ActivityHub is a relational database project that simulates a community platform where users interact through groups, events, posts, and activity logs.
+ActivityHub is a relational database project that simulates a community platform from a database administrator's perspective, where users interact through groups, posts, comments, and events.

+Activity logs are collected to support auditing, operational monitoring, and query performance analysis.

 The project focuses on: